 Before Returning to Campus

 Marist has developed checklists for returning to campus for all students based on housing arrangements and state/country of residence.
 Read your checklist >

 The health and safety of the Marist community is our top priority.
 The College has developed a series of protocols and safety measures as recommended by the Centers for Disease Control (CDC), New York State (NYS) and local government, as well as advice from our own medical and health experts.
 Community members are required to comply with the following procedures prior to returning to campus to preserve the health of our students and keep our campus as safe as possible.

 COVID-19 Testing & Flu Vaccination

 Students will be required to show proof of a molecular PCR COVID-19 test prior to their arrival on campus.
 Anyone who tests positive will be required to isolate, notify Marist Health Services, and receive certification from a health care provider before they can return to campus.

 Mandatory pre-arrival testing.
 All students must submit results from a non-rapid PCR test prior to arrival to campus.
-All tests should be taken within 10 days of arrival to campus – no student will have access to campus, including housing, without test results confirmed by Health Services.
+If you have not already done so, upload this documentation by Friday, February 19.
+This is MANDATORY and must be completed or you will lose iLearn access on March 1.
+No student will have access to campus, including housing, without test results confirmed by Health Services.
 This prearrival testing requirement was used in the fall, and it was one of the important factors that kept Marist’s COVID-19 positivity rate low compared to other colleges and universities that didn’t require pre-arrival testing.